Bronze-wick/GeoQuiz/README.txt

 Android Studio
 Java

+Chapter: Add more pages to true and false application

-Use of MVC to add functionality and expansion of true or false application guided by The Big Nerd Ranch 3e.
+Use of MVC to add functionality and expansion of reusable code

-Expansion of questions
+Additional questions geared for additional pages
-Added next button.,]
+Added next button to change questions.